Trampoline Home Insurance: What Happens to Your Rates & Coverage

 How Trampolines Affect Your Homeowners Insurance Premiums

 The financial impact of owning a trampoline depends heavily on your insurer, your state, and the safety measures you have in place.
-Here's what you can generally expect:
+Here's what you can generally expect in 2026:

 Typical Premium Increases